 All VMs are implemented with a strong rationalization of active services to limit unnecessary port exposure to the internet as far as possible.

-Some VMs are available only from the institutional intranet and are accessible only through a Virtual Private Network (VPN).
-Those VMs that publish web services are protected through a few/simple firewall rules.
+Some VMs are available only from the institutional intranet and accessible only through a Virtual Private Network (VPN).
+VMs that publish web services are protected by a few simple firewall rules.

 Software updates

 The OS and application software updates are performed from some scripts that are periodically and automatically launched using standard Unix tools.
-The system administrator makes a manual revision of updates on a weekly schedule.
+The system administrator makes manual revisions of updates on a weekly schedule.

-Docker image updates are manually curated by the system administrator and generally performed when image distributors release security patches.
+The system administrator manually curates docker image updates, generally performed when image distributors release security patches.

 Backup